micoloth/Ket/README.md

 # Ketlang
 Again: Ket is not a programming language.
 It’s more like a platform to build programming languages on.
-But, given the powerful (as in flexible) parser it features, it's already relatively quick  to encode a default, example syntax for a what I think is a nice, simple functional language. (sorry, the temptation was too strong!
-I'm a software engineer, after all)
+But, given the powerful (as in flexible) parser it features, it's already relatively quick  to encode a default, example syntax for a what I think is a nice, simple functional language.

-This syntax, which i’ll call KetLang, joins several very common ideas with a few powerful new ones.
+This syntax, which is called KetLang, joins several very common ideas with a few powerful new ones.
 Here’s how it works:
 - there are 3 different kinds of blocks you can write, and these are marked by the kind of parenthesis:
     - array/lists of homogeneous  types with `[]`
-    - tuples/product types with `()` (but I’m seriously considering `<>`, since `()` is also syntax grouping And function application)
+    - tuples/product types with `()` (but `<>` is a valid alternative, since `()` is also syntax grouping And function application)
     - function bodies are `{}`.
 This is very common.

 - The name of var can be specified as `{x—> x^2}`.
 This supports matching of sum types, with the `{a:A—>”its an A”, b:B—> “its a B”}` syntax, and will support unpacking, like `{(a:A, (b, c:C)—> c}`.